Suarez could make it for England match, says Tabarez

 "Always the person comes first (before the player).
 If he improves, we will put him in the match."

-Uruguay face England in Sao Paulo and complete their group program against Italy in Natal on June 24.
+Uruguay face England in Sao Paulo and complete their group programme against Italy in Natal on June 24.

 Tabarez praised Costa Rica, who they narrowly beat in a playoff in 2010 to qualify for the finals in South Africa.